frescobaldi/frescobaldi/frescobaldi_app/userguide/snippet_editor.md

              whitespace.)_
   `keep`: _(Selects all inserted text.)_

 The other lines of the snippet define the text to be inserted in the editor.
 Here, you can insert variables prefixed with a `$`.
 A double `$` will be replaced with a single one.
 The following variables are recognized:

-{snippet_editor_expander}
+!`DATE`
+: The current date in YYYY-MM-DD format.

+!`LILYPOND_VERSION`
+: The version of the default LilyPond program.

+!`FRESCOBALDI_VERSION`
+: The version of Frescobaldi.

+!`URL`
+: The URL of the current document.

+!`FILE_NAME`
+: The full local filename of the current document.

+!`DOCUMENT_NAME`
+: The name of the current document.

+!`CURSOR`
+: Moves the text cursor here after insert.

+!`ANCHOR`
+: Selects text from here to the position given using the `$CURSOR` variable.

+!`SELECTION`
+: The selected text if available.
+If not, the text cursor is moved here.

 #SUBDOCS
 snippet_python